 So you bark back, “I’m fine!”
-After all, it’s not like you want to feel this way or that you choose to be hangry; really it is more like an out of body experience.
+After all, it’s not like you want to feel this way or that you choose to be hangry; really, it is more like an out-of-body experience.
 The worst part is that you can’t seem to control the irritability.
-And if you can’t manage your own body, then how are you supposed to manage other people?
+And if you can’t manage your own body, how are you supposed to manage other people?

 The feeling of being hangry usually is a sign that your blood sugar is low because you’ve gone too long without eating.
 When our brain feels anxious, it doesn’t think logically about the reality of what’s happening in the body or tune into what the body needs.

-In a panic, we grab for the quickest most convenient option which often involves sugar—the great emotional regulator.
+In a panic, we grab the quickest, most convenient option, which often involves sugar—the great emotional regulator.
 But what goes up must come down.
 Sugar takes our bodies on a roller coaster ride.
-And sugar is merely a short term fix that unfortunately comes with long term ramifications.
+And sugar is merely a short-term fix that unfortunately comes with long-term ramifications.

 Eating refined carbohydrates (sugar, crackers, cookies, candy) on a regular basis leads to hormonal and metabolic problems.

-Blood sugar control is a complex hormonal issue.
-A blood sugar crash triggers a cascade of reactions in the body related to stress hormones.
-Specifically your body releases cortisol and adrenaline to keep you going when your body is hungry and not getting any food.
+Blood sugar control is a complex hormonal issue, and a blood sugar crash triggers a cascade of reactions in the body related to stress hormones.
+Specifically, your body releases cortisol and adrenaline to keep you going when your body is hungry and not getting any food.

-When this happens on a repetitive basis, it can cause inflammation, suppressed immune function, heart disease, insomnia, weight gain and hormonal imbalance.
-This is a vital aspect of health that we all need to take closer look at if we want to experience what it feels like to live in a healthy body.
+When this happens repetitively, it can cause inflammation, suppressed immune function, heart disease, insomnia, weight gain, and hormonal imbalance.
+This is a vital aspect of health that we all need to take a closer look at if we want to experience what it feels like to live in a healthy body.

-1. Start paying closer attention to how you feel with certain foods and how they impact your mood and blood sugar.
-A food diary is a great way to tap into more insight with how food is affecting you.
+Start paying closer attention to how you feel about certain foods and how they impact your mood and blood sugar.
+A food diary is a great way to tap into more insight into how food affects you.

-2. When you are planning out your day, make to-do lists and include when, where and what you will eat.
+When planning out your day, make to-do lists and include when, where, and what you will eat.

-3. Keep a stash of healthy snacks (nuts is one of my favorite go to snacks) in your purse or desk so you can avoid getting to the point of being starving and triggering the hanger feeling.
+Keep a stash of healthy snacks (nuts are one of my favorite go-to snacks) in your purse or desk so you can avoid getting to the point of being starving and triggering the hanger feeling.

-4. Incorporate healthy fats, fiber and protein into meals—these are all blood sugar regulators.
+Incorporate healthy fats, fiber, and protein into meals—these are all blood sugar regulators.

-5. Start your day with a protein smoothie, eggs or avocado toast.
+Start your day with a protein smoothie, eggs, or avocado toast.
 Or make these Hearty Protein Breakfast Muffins for an easy, on-the-go snack.

-6. Consider going grain free because grains (even whole grains like quinoa, millet, oats) can contribute to the sugar cravings cycle.
+Consider going grain-free because grains (even whole grains like quinoa, millet, oats) can contribute to the sugar cravings cycle.

 Coffee can trigger major blood sugar fluctuations—especially if you are caffeine sensitive, so consider switching to 1/2 decaf 1/2 regular or eliminating it altogether.
 (Granted giving up coffee might induce more anger than being hungry!)

 Carve out at least five minutes a day to meditate.
-Use an app like Headspace, Calm or some other form of guided meditation to guide you along on your wellness journey.
+Use an app like Headspace, Calm, or some other form of guided meditation to guide you along on your wellness journey.

 Subscribe today for free to receive our weekly update and never miss an article.